Hélène Grimaud – Biography

 For most people, establishing and running an environmental organisation or having a flourishing career as a musician would be accomplishment enough.
 Yet, remarkably, Hélène Grimaud has also found time to pursue writing.
 Her first book, Variations Sauvages, was published in French in 2003 and subsequently translated into English, Japanese, Dutch and German.
 Her second book, Leçons particulières, which is part novel and part autobiography, followed in 2005.
 Most recently she published Retour à Salem, also a semi-autobiographical novel, which was released in French in October 2013.

-Brahms features prominently in Grimaud’s programming repertoire throughout 2013.
-This past September Deutsche Grammophon released her album of the two Brahms piano concertos; the first concerto with Andris Nelsons conducting the Bavarian Radio Symphony Orchestra and the second recorded with the Vienna Philharmonic.
-When she took the Brahms on tour to Southeast Asia this year, The Straits Times of Singapore said: “Her playing was distinguished by superb timing and consistency of touch, and seamless interplay between piano and orchestra.”
+In September 2013, Deutsche Grammophon released her album of the two Brahms piano concertos; the first concerto with Andris Nelsons conducting the Bavarian Radio Symphony Orchestra and the second recorded with the Vienna Philharmonic.
+When she took the Brahms on tour to Southeast Asia, The Straits Times of Singapore said: “Her playing was distinguished by superb timing and consistency of touch, and seamless interplay between piano and orchestra.”

 Grimaud is also an ardent and committed chamber musician who performs frequently at the most prestigious festivals and cultural events with a wide range of musical collaborators that has included Sol Gabetta, Thomas Quasthoff, Rolando Villazón, Jan Vogler, Truls Mørk, Clemens Hagen and the Capuçon brothers.